Does Insurance Cover Flood Damage? Understanding the Ins and Outs of Insurance and Flooding

 The Problem With Relying on Federal Assistance Instead of Flood Insurance

-Unfortunately, too many homeowners rely on federal disaster aid in the event of a serious flood.
-The problem here is that federal aid is only available if the area in question is considered a disaster area, and such aid is also provided in the form of low-interest loans that have to be paid back.
+Too many homeowners rely on federal disaster aid in the event of a serious flood.
+Unfortunately, this mentality is flawed.
+Government officials need to declare a disaster before federal aid is available.
+This isn’t free money, but low-interest loans.
+If you accept these loans, you need to repay them.
 Obviously, the preferred option should always be consistent insurance coverage for nominal premiums, as it cuts down on the governmental red tape.

 Homeowners interested in joining the program should make sure their neighborhood participates in the NFIP.
-Then check with local insurance providers to see if they are licensed agents for the program.
-Failing that, government offices should be contacted in order to secure the proper coverage.
+Only licensed agents can provide NFIP coverage.
+Contact your insurance provider or government office to secure the proper flood insurance coverage.